tomvita/Breeze-Beta/cheats.md

 setting bit mask 0x08000000 will have no effect.
 Cheat code will be active when button is held on official release

 ### Type 9 extension
-Floating point maths are not supported on official release.
+Floating point maths are not supported on official release, result will be 0.

 ## Cheat Code Format
 The following provides documentation of the instruction format for the virtual machine used to manage cheat codes.